sujaybn/C3PO/README.md

 # C3PO
-C3PO is an abbreviation for a Chandrayan-3 Probe Operator, an interpreter for navigating commands for a space probe.
-This repo is created for a Test Driven Development (TDD) assessment.
+C3PO, short for Chandrayan-3 Probe Operator, is the ultimate interpreter for piloting commands to a space probe.
+This repository is crafted for an epic journey of Test Driven Development (TDD) assessment.